deRemo/stats-microservice/README.md

-# search-microservice
+# stats-microservice
-Search micro-service for the Dice-with-microservices (project ASE 19/20)
+Stats micro-service for the Dice-with-microservices (project ASE 19/20)